Agency DM Automation: 10+ Client Operations

 Week 1 (Onboarding):

-• Kickoff call: Goals, brand voice, approval process
+• Kickoff call: Goals, brand voice, approval process (use our client onboarding playbook for the full checklist)

 • Access setup: Client grants Instagram access via OAuth